Lyon, France is famous for its bouchon restaurants. In the southern states of the US, we call it “home cooking.”

 Served with vegetables

-Although it was quite in disguise, pumpkin was a side dish.
-Alongside, a French variety of potato pancakes.
+Although it was pretty in disguise, pumpkin was a side dish alongside a French variety of potato pancakes.

 For dessert …

-There was no way that I was going to finish the night without a dessert.
+There was no way I would finish the night without a dessert.
 Below are just two of the choices –terrine glacée au chocolat noir and the tarte tatin et sa confiture de Beaujolais nouveau.
 Fabulous!